-The Art Station are the proud new owners of a fantastic Risograph printer, and we’re very pleased to have artist Georgia Green as our resident printmaker.
+The Art Station are the proud owners of a fantastic Risograph printer, and we’re very pleased to have artist Georgia Green as our resident printmaker.

 Scroll down to learn more about Risograph printing and Georgia’s work, and follow the links below to book onto the next induction or workshop.

 RISO is the name of both a printer and ink company from Japan – developed in the mid 1980s, it means ‘ideal’ in Japanese.
 Riso ink is soy or rice based and ideal for high-quality colour printing at an affordable price.

 In the 1980s it revolutionized short-run prints for places like schools, churches, and businesses; for anyone looking to print duplicates between 50 to 10.000 copies.
 But as technology developed and coloured ink jet printing became cheaper, the need for a Risograph in the workspace plummeted.

 However, in recent years its use as an artist tool has substantially increased, mainly because of the opportunities it gives for self-publishing as well as the vibrant colours the machine is known for.

 As a process it’s similar to creating layered screenprints, but you can also print directly from a computer and create interesting colours by layering tones in different densities and orders.Book A Workshop Here